-- Children 12 years and under should ride buckled up in a rear seat, if available. - Infants in rear facing child restraints must NEVER ride in the front seat of a vehicle with a passenger front airbag unless the airbag is turned off.
-An airbag deployment could cause severe injury or death to infants in that position.
-See the passenger airbag on/off switch section. - If your vehicle does not have a rear seat, see the Passenger Airbag On/Off Switch section. - Children that are not big enough to properly wear the vehicle seat belt (see section on Child Restraints) should be secured in the rear seat in child restraints or belt-positioning booster seats.
+• Children 12 years and under should ride buckled up in a rear seat, if available.

+- Infants in rear facing child restraints must NEVER ride in the front seat of a vehicle with a passenger front airbag unless the airbag is turned off (Standard Cab Vehicles Only).
+An airbag deployment can cause severe injury or death to infants in that position.
+See the Passenger Airbag On/Off Switch section. - If your vehicle does not have a rear seat, see the Passenger Airbag On/Off Switch section. - Children that are not big enough to properly wear the vehicle seat belt (see section on Child Restraints) should be secured in the rear seat in child restraints or belt-positioning booster seats.
 Older children who do not use child restraints or belt-positioning booster seats should ride properly buckled up in the rear seat.
-Never allow children to slide the shoulder belt behind them or under their arm. - All occupants should use their seat belts properly.

-• The driver and front passenger seats should be moved back as far as practical to allow the airbag room to inflate.
+Never allow children to slide the shoulder belt behind them or under their arm. - All occupants should use their seat belts properly. - The driver and front passenger seats should be moved back as far as practical to allow the airbag room to inflate.

-- Relying on the airbags alone could lead to more severe injuries in a collision.
+• Relying on the airbags alone could lead to more severe injuries in a collision.
 The airbags work with your seat belt to restrain you properly.
 In some collisions the airbags won't deploy at all.
-Always wear your seat belts even though you have airbags. - Being too close to the steering wheel or instrument panel during airbag deployment could cause serious injury.
+Always wear your seat belts even though you have airbags.

+- Being too close to the steering wheel or instrument panel during airbag deployment could cause serious injury.
 Airbags need room to inflate.
-Sit back, comfortably extending your arms to reach the steering wheel or instrument panel.
+Sit back, comfortably extending your arms to reach the steering wheel or instrument panel. - If the vehicle has window airbags, they also need room to inflate.
+Do not lean against the door or window.
+Sit upright in the center of the seat.